 Sustainable intensification, food security, climate change and the adoption of innovation and best practice are key global agendas discussed widely in public and private forums.

-The use of new technologies such as swarm robotics, drones, autonomous vehicles, telemetrics, electronic identification, artificial intelligence and blockchains as a means of tackling these issues is rapidly growing.
+The use of new technologies such as swarm robotics, drones, autonomous vehicles, telemetrics, electronic identification and artificial intelligence as a means of tackling these issues is rapidly growing.
 Alongside this is a growing need to provide economic analysis of such technologies.
-Agri-Tech Economics is an emerging field of research focused on providing economic intelligence to define the role of agricultural technologies in future farming systems, value chains and trade.
+Agri-Tech Economics is an emerging field of research focused on providing economic intelligence to define the role of agricultural technologies in future farming systems, agri-food value chains, policy and trade.

 The Global Institute for Agri-Tech Economics is a worldwide network of leading multidisciplinary researchers and stakeholders which brings together experts working on the application, adaptation and adoption of innovative agricultural technology.
-The Institute is committed to developing and implementing:
+The research themes of the Global Institute for Agri-Tech Economics include: